stsharin/Carnesia/README.md

 ## Test Results

 The test results should be regularly updated in the `test_results.md` file, which should indicate the status of each test case.
 Any failed test cases should be documented with detailed information about the failure.

-## Contributing

-We encourage contributions from the testing community.
-If you identify additional test scenarios or improvements to the existing test cases, please feel free to create pull requests or suggest changes to enhance the manual testing process for Carnesia.

-Thank you for your valuable contributions to ensure the quality and reliability of the Carnesia project.

-Happy testing! 🧪🔍✨